ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 6. The Authorization Server adds the series item to the update collection associated with the requester, as the most recent one.

+### Supporting the "Cursor" Extension # {#sec-trl-endpoint-supporting-cursor}

+If it supports the "Cursor" extension for diff queries, the Authorization Server performs also the following actions.

+When maintaining the history of updates to the TRL resource, the following applies for each update collection.

+* Each series item X in the update collection is also associated with an unsigned integer 'index'.
+The value of 'index' is the absolute counter of series items added to that update collection until and including X, minus 1.

+   That is, the first series item ever added to that update collection has 'index' with value 0.
+Also, after having added V series item to the update collection, the last series item has 'index' with value (V - 1), independently of the maximum possible size of the update collection (i.e., N\_MAX).

+* The unsigned integer LAST_INDEX is also defined.
+At every point in time, the value of LAST_INDEX is the value of 'index' currently associated with the latest added series item in the update collection.

+   That is, the value of LAST_INDEX is the total number of series items added so far to the update collection, minus 1.

+When processing a diff query using the "Cursor" extension, the values of 'index' are used as cursor information, as defined in {{sec-using-cursor-diff-query-response}}.

+Furthermore, the Authorization Server defines an unsigned integer MAX_DIFF_BATCH <= N_MAX.
+The value of MAX_DIFF_BATCH specifies the maximum number of diff entries to be included in a single diff query response.
+If supporting the "Cursor" extension, the Authorization Server SHOULD provide registered devices and administrators with the value of MAX_DIFF_BATCH, upon their registration (see {{sec-registration}}).

+## Query Parameters # {#sec-trl-endpoint-query-parameters}

+The TRL endpoint allows the following query parameters to be present in a GET request.
+The Authorization Server MUST silently ignore unknown query parameters.

+* 'pmax': if included, it follows the semantics defined in {{Section 3.2.2 of I-D.ietf-core-conditional-attributes}}.
+This query parameter is relevant only in case the GET request is specifically an Observation Request, i.e., if it includes the CoAP Observe Option set to 0 (register).
+In such a case, this parameter indicates the maximum time, in seconds, between two consecutive notifications for the observation in question, regardless whether the TRL resource has changed or not.

+   If the Observation Request does not include the 'pmax' parameter, the maximum time to consider is up to the Authorization Server.
+If the Observation Request includes the 'pmax' parameter, its value MUST be greater than zero, otherwise the Authorization Server MUST return a 4.00 (Bad Request) response.

+   If the GET request is not an Observation Request, the Authorization Server MUST ignore the 'pmax' parameter, in case this is included.

+* 'diff': if included, it indicates to perform a diff query of the TRL (see {{ssec-trl-diff-query}}).
+Its value MUST be either:

+   - the integer 0, indicating that a (notification) response should include as many diff entries as the Authorization Server can provide in the response; or

+   - a positive integer greater than 0, indicating the maximum number of diff entries that a (notification) response should include.

+   If the Authorization Server does not support diff queries, it ignores the query parameter 'diff' when present in the GET request and proceeds like when processing a full query of the TRL (see {{ssec-trl-full-query}}).

+   Otherwise, the Authorization Server MUST return a 4.00 (Bad Request) response in case the query parameter 'diff' of the GET request specifies a value other than 0 or than a positive integer.
+The response MUST have Content-Format "application/ace-trl+cbor".
+The payload of the response is a CBOR map, which MUST include the 'error' field with value 0 ("Invalid parameter value") and MAY include the 'error_description' field to provide additional context.

+* 'cursor': if included, it indicates to perform a diff query of the TRL together with the "Cursor" extension, as defined in {{sec-using-cursor-diff-query-response}}.
+Its value MUST be either 0 or a positive integer.

+   If the Authorization Server does not support the "Cursor" extension, it ignores the query parameter 'cursor' when present in the GET request.
+In such a case, the Authorization Server proceeds: i) like when processing a diff query of the TRL (see {{ssec-trl-diff-query}}), if it supports diff queries and the query parameter 'diff' is present in the GET request, or ii) like when processing a full query of the TRL (see {{ssec-trl-full-query}}) otherwise.

+   If the Authorization Server supports both diff queries and the "Cursor" extension, and the GET request specifies the query parameter 'cursor', then the Authorization Server MUST return a 4.00 (Bad Request) response in case any of the following conditions holds.

+   The response MUST have Content-Format "application/ace-trl+cbor".
+The payload of the response MUST be a CBOR map, which MUST include the 'error' parameter and MAY include the 'error_description' parameter to provide additional context.

+   * The GET request does not specify the query parameter 'diff'.
+The 'error' parameter within the CBOR map carried in the response payload MUST have value 1 ("Invalid set of parameters").

+   * The query parameter 'cursor' has a value other than 0 or than a positive integer.
+The 'error' parameter within the CBOR map carried in the response payload MUST have value 0 ("Invalid parameter value").

+   * The query parameter 'cursor' has a value strictly greater than the current LAST_INDEX for the update collection associated with the requester (see {{sec-trl-endpoint-supporting-cursor}}).
+The 'error' parameter within the CBOR map carried in the response payload MUST have value 2 ("Out of bound cursor value").
+The CBOR map MUST also include the 'cursor' parameter, which MUST specify the current value of LAST_INDEX for the update collection associated with the requester.

 # Full Query of the TRL ## {#ssec-trl-full-query}

 In order to produce a (notification) response to a GET request asking for a full query of the TRL, the Authorization Server performs the following actions.